hiagot/telibot/README.md

 In addition to the packages/modules present in the [pyproject.toml](https://github.com/ImTeli/telibot/blob/main/pyproject.toml) file, the "ffmpeg" program must be in the application's root folder.

+If using Ubuntu/Debian based linux distro you can: sudo apt install ffmpeg

 The builds of this program can be found at: [ffmpeg](https://www.gyan.dev/ffmpeg/builds/)

 Thank's to [Gyan.dev](https://github.com/GyanD) for the release builds.